node-girls/express-workshop/README.md

 #### 1. Install Node

 You will need Node.js installed.
-Download it from the Node.js website [here](https://nodejs.org/en/).
+The cloud9 development environment comes pre-installed with Node.
+If you are not using cloud9, please download Node from the Node.js website [here](https://nodejs.org/en/).

 #### 2. Fork and clone this repository